pb66/OEM-documentation/Modules/RaspberryPI/FullStackHDDScheduler/FullStackHDDScheduler.md

 Mount the SD Card on your computer and open the boot partition.
 Open to edit the file:

     /boot/cmdline.txt

+**Tip** a useful tool for opening a terminal window in a particular linux folder is nautilus-open-terminal

+    sudo apt-get install nautilus-open-terminal

+You will need to logout and log back in to your computer and then right click in the folder and click on open in terminal.

+You may need to use sudo to open the file.

 Over write with: